Hydrocolloids: A Primer

 How to Purchase

 Why, from Medical Monks, of course!
-We have a large selection of hydrocolloid sheets in many different shapes and sizes from major manufacturers such as KCI and Hollister – all at (as always) industry-low prices.
+We have a large selection of hydrocolloid sheets in many different shapes and sizes from major manufacturers such as Solventum and Hollister – all at (as always) industry-low prices.
 For those with stomas we have the aforementioned barrier strips here and here.

 Related Videos